Duncan Hamilton (racing driver): Formula One career

 Hamilton participated in five World Championship Grands Prix and 18 non-Championship Formula One races.
 His Grand Prix debut was at the 1948 Zandvoort Grand Prix, where he placed fourth with a Maserati 6CM.
 However, at his last race of 1948, the RAC International Grand Prix, the first official post-WW2 British Grand Prix, he retired with oil pressure problems.

-Throughout the 1949 Grand Prix season, he only suffered one retirement, however he did not finish higher than ninth.
+Throughout the 1949 Grand Prix season, Hamilton only suffered one retirement, however he did not finish higher than ninth.
 He managed this feat twice, with both times being at Goodwood.
 The following season, he competed in fewer Grand Prix races, while he expanded his racing experience by racing sportscars.
-He won the Wakefield Trophy, a minor Formula Libre race, held at Curragh in the Republic of Ireland.
+He won the Wakefield Trophy, a minor Formula Libre race, held at the Curragh in the Republic of Ireland.

-He finished third in the 1951 Richmond Trophy (ERA B-Type), second in the 1951 BRDC International Trophy (Talbot-Lago T26C), third in the 1952 Richmond Trophy (Talbot-Lago T26C) and fourth in the 1952 Internationales ADAC Eifelrennen (HWM-Alta).
+Hamilton finished third in the 1951 Richmond Trophy (ERA B-Type), second in the 1951 BRDC International Trophy (Talbot-Lago T26C), third in the 1952 Richmond Trophy (Talbot-Lago T26C) and fourth in the 1952 Internationales ADAC Eifelrennen (HWM-Alta).

 Hamilton was known for his skilled driving in wet weather.
 At the BRDC International Trophy race at Silverstone in 1951, he beat world champion Juan Manuel Fangio, finishing second to Reg Parnell.

 24 Hours of Le Mans

-He took part in the 24 Hours of Le Mans endurance race nine times, most famously in partnership with Tony Rolt.
+Hamilton took part in the 24 Hours of Le Mans endurance race nine times, most famously in partnership with Tony Rolt.
 The pair finished fourth at their first attempt in the 1950 race and sixth in 1951, both times in a special-bodied Nash-Healey coupe.
 Their Jaguar C-Type did not finish in 1952, but they returned with a C-Type to win in 1953.
 They were second with a Jaguar D-Type in 1954, losing to a much larger-engined V12 Ferrari.
 They came within two miles of victory, with Hamilton halving the lead of the Scuderia Ferrari of José Froilán González and Maurice Trintignant in the final stages of the race, as the track was awash following a cloudburst.
 As the track started to dry out, the Ferrari maintained the lead.
 He did not finish in 1955.
-In 1956 Hamilton partnered Alfonso de Portago in a Ferrari but again did not finish.
+In 1956, Hamilton partnered Alfonso de Portago in a Ferrari but again did not finish.
 In 1957 he reverted to a Jaguar D-Type and partnered with the American driver Masten Gregory to finish sixth.
 His last Le Mans appearance was in 1958, when the D-Type he shared with Ivor Bueb failed to finish.

 Hamilton also won the 1956 Rheims 12-hour race for Jaguar with a D-Type co-driven by Ivor Bueb.
 Despite the win, the factory dropped him from their 1956 Le Mans roster for speeding up and passing team-mate Paul Frère's car at Rheims when Lofty England had ordered the entire team to slow down, hence his switch to a Ferrari that year.
 In 1957 Jaguar did not enter Le Mans as cars and equipment had been destroyed by a fire at the factory.
 Instead, Hamilton used his privately owned D-Type.